whizzml/examples/statistical-tests/readme.md

 results.
 It also returns a map with aggregated metrics across all the numeric fields.

-One interesting thing to do with the output dataset is creating a **Scatter Plot** to visualize the metrics for all the fields in your original dataset.
+One interesting thing to do with the output dataset is using the **Scatter Plot** view to visualize the metrics for all the fields in your original dataset.

 ![Visualization](visualization.png)